OUTCOMES AND STANDARDS

 Together with these new wool traceability standards, the Woolkeepers Initiative aims to nurture relationships between shepherd, flock, wool, community and manufacturer to bring value back into British wool

-Both H.Dawson, and the organic wool growers, narrated through the Woolkeepers ™ initiative are licensed by the Soil Association.
-Organic certification provides authenticity that the wool (or linen or cotton) being used is organically grown and processed.
+Organic certification provides authenticity that the wool being used is organically grown and processed.
 With people increasingly looking for transparency in what they buy, certification is becoming essential for retailers.
-To be certified organic, the supply chain of a raw fibre from field to garment production and wholesale must be certified at every touchpoint to ensure it meets a set of standards.
+To be certified organic, the supply chain of a raw fibre from field to finished product and wholesale must be certified at every touchpoint to ensure it meets a set of standards.

 Key facts about GOTS